vicentemunozlh/nextjs-smartcontract-polla/README.md

-This front end is made for the Polla Mundial 2022 made also by me in this repository https://github.com/vicentemunozlh/prototipo-1 .
+This front end is made for the Polla Mundial 2022 made also by me in this repository that includes the rest of the back end (including solidity contract) https://github.com/vicentemunozlh/prototipo-1 .

 This front end is made with Next.js, its stantandard ReadME is the following: